 It can be hard to know what exactly caused a brain aneurysm and why it burst.
 Many things can raise the risk of this, such as smoking, high blood pressure, and a family history of aneurysms.

-This type of hemorrhage can also be caused by a head injury.
+This type of hemorrhage can also be caused by many other things, including a head injury.

 The goal of treatment is to prevent brain damage, more bleeding, and other serious problems.
 You will likely be in the hospital's intensive care unit, where your medical team can keep a close watch on you.
 They will work to control your blood pressure, manage pain, and watch for symptoms of brain damage.

 You may have more tests to find out for sure that an aneurysm caused the bleeding.
-If you have an aneurysm, you may have a surgery to fix it.
+If you have an aneurysm, you may have a procedure or surgery to repair it.
 This can help prevent another bleeding episode.

 You will need treatment even if your symptoms go away.
 This is because there is a good chance that the area will bleed again.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.